openmas-ai/openmas/docs/cli/validate.md

 3. All referenced shared and plugin paths exist
 4. Dependencies are correctly specified
 5. The configuration format is valid
+6. Prompt configurations are valid and reference existing files
+7. Sampling configurations are compatible with the agent's communicator

 It helps identify issues early, such as missing files or invalid references, before you try to run your agents.